DatGuy1/Windows-Toasts/docs/advanced_usage.rst

 Open a website on click
 -----------------------

-We use :meth:`windows_toasts.toast.Toast.launch_action` to open a website when the notification is pressed.
+We use :attr:`windows_toasts.toast.Toast.launch_action` to open a website when the notification is pressed.

 .. code-block:: python